-In principle, the workflow of operational committees laid out in figure 4 below shows the process of identification of Action Documents, their approval at the board meetings, contracting and implementation.
-The process also includes the quality review by thematic and geographic experts at HQ.21 The diagram below presents the standard project cycle, which may vary when Action Documents are defined with a specific purpose but yet without a defined implementing partner.
+In principle, the workflow of operational committees laid out in Figure 4 below shows the process of identification of Action Documents, their approval at the board meetings, contracting and implementation.
+The process also includes the quality review by thematic and geographic experts at HQ.
+The diagram below presents the standard project cycle, which may vary when Action Documents are defined with a specific purpose but do not have a defined implementing partner.